The Brighton Marathon Weekend is an exciting three-day event that takes place each April in buzzing Brighton.

 Starting and finishing on Hove Lawns on Sunday 14th April 2019, ahead of the BM10k and the Brighton Marathon, the BM Ride will offer cyclists of varying abilities the opportunity to enjoy the streets of Brighton & Hove, traffic-free over a 50k distance.

 Whether a keen cyclist, cycling with your family or looking for a new challenge, this event has something for everyone.
 Faster riders can start at the front whilst others follow on; this is not a race!

 Cancer Research UK Kids & Teens Mini Mile Races

 Children aged 7-17 can get involved with the Brighton Marathon Weekend and run a 1 mile course at Preston Park in these age-related races.
 Taking place the day before the Brighton Marathon and BM10k, they too can experience all the fun and atmosphere of the Brighton Marathon Weekend.

 The Brighton Marathon Weekend kicks off at the Event Village on the beach, which is located next to the Finish Line at Madeira Drive.
-On Friday 13th and Saturday 14th Race Pack Collection will take place here as well as a range of things to see, do and buy including talks with the experts, pre and post-race massage, retail, food & bars, live screens and exhibitors.
+On the Friday and Saturday Race Pack Collection will take place here as well as a range of things to see, do and buy including talks with the experts, pre and post-race massage, retail, food, bars and live screens.
 It’s free to enter, so friends, family and the local community can all come along and enjoy the atmosphere.

-On Sunday 15th April (Race Day), the Event Village will become a hive of activity and celebration as runners reunite with friends and family and enjoy the live footage, eating, drinking and fantastic atmosphere.
-Spectators can also make use of the Grandstand seating at the Finish to cheer the participants home.
+On the Sunday (Race Day), the Event Village will become a hive of activity and celebration as runners reunite with friends and family and enjoy the live footage on big screens, the Charity Village, food, bars and an atmosphere like no other at a running event!VISIT WEB SITE